Ficool

 Leo nodded, a flicker of something akin to hope in his eyes.
 "Then we must prepare.
 The journey to the Nexus will be fraught with peril.
 We will need all our strength and skill to survive."

-As Solstice looked around the dimly lit cabin, filled with ancient artifacts and the weight of forgotten knowledge, she knew that her life would never be the same.
-She was no longer just Solstice Grimm, the curious young woman with a penchant for old books.
-She was Solstice, the descendant of a goddess, tasked with saving the world.
-And with Leo by her side, she was ready to face whatever challenges lay ahead which just happened to be a darkness forest
+Looking around the dimly lit cabin, filled with ancient artifacts and the weight of forgotten knowledge, I knew that my life would never be the same.
+I was no longer just Solstice D. Grimm, the curious and forgetful young woman with a penchant for old books and art, but Solstice, the descendant of a goddess, tasked with saving the world.
+And with Leo now by my side, I was ready to face whatever challenges lay ahead, which just so happened to be a dark forest.